 The current owners of Iwachu

-Iwachu is owned by N & I Asia, this parent company was founded in 1993 with just three employees and has expanded to include some of the most trusted and well-known Japanese brands, including:
+Iwachu is owned by N & I Asia.
+The parent company was founded in 1993 with just three employees.
+And has expanded to include some of the most trusted and well-known Japanese brands, including:

 - Swiss Diamond

 - Zojirushi (which is the most popular rice maker brand in Japan)

 N & I Asia similarly run Iwachu to the way Zwilling J. A. Henckels operates Staub.
 A very hands-off approach.
 This allows Iwachu to maintain its quality control and expertise in casting.
 And become more creative with their designs and colors.

 Today you can purchase teapots of all shapes and sizes, and you can choose from a wide variety of colors.

 Iwachu makes beautiful Tetsubins or cast iron tea kettles.
 These are handmade by their in-house artisans.
 Tetsubins boil water for tea and are not coated inside, making them more susceptible to rust.
 However, a method of oxidization reduces the chance of rusting.
 They are traditionally used over open flames.
 However, today you can use a tetsubin on multiple heat sources.